 How will I know if I have an anterior placenta?

-Can an anterior placenta cause complications?
+Can an anterior placenta cause complications in pregnancy?

 Feeling your baby’s movements

 Everyone is different but most people first feel their baby move between 18 and 24 weeks, wherever their placenta is positioned.
 If this is your first pregnancy, you may not notice your baby’s movements until you are more than 20 weeks pregnant.
 If you have been pregnant before, you may feel movements as early as 16 weeks.